securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Signature: {#signature}

-In order to ensure the authenticity of the security.txt file one SHOULD use the "Signature:" directive, which allows you to link to an external signature.
+In order to ensure the authenticity of the security.txt file one SHOULD use the "Signature:" directive, which allows you to link to an external signature by specifying the full URI where the signature is located as per {{!RFC3986}}.
 External signature files SHOULD be named "security.txt.sig" and also be placed under the /.well-known/ path.
 External signature files SHOULD be loaded over HTTPS.